 - Made in Russia by Master Korabel .

 Please note that this kit does not come with a ship's boat.
-We offer a 75mm boat at 20% off when you buy it with this kit.
-The discount is applied automatically at the checkout.
+We also offer a 75mm boat.
 This boat can be installed on top of the main hatch.

 We also offer a set of handmade sails for those who prefer not to sew their own sails.